-The conclusion could not be clearer – mothers are dramatically underrepresented in the halls of power in the US, while fathers are overrepresented.
-Having children is very clearly a barrier to public power and influence for only one gender.
+The conclusion could not be clearer – mothers are dramatically underrepresented in the halls of power in the USA, China, Russia and India, while fathers are dramatically overrepresented.
+In short, having children is a barrier to public power and influence for only one gender.

-If the US had the same proportion of mothers leading the most powerful institutions as we do in the population (40%), we would expect to see 46 more mothers in the top 160 jobs.
-But since the Index was launched in 2015, there has been no progress with mothers in the top jobs.
-Instead, the rate has fallen from 14% to 11%.
+If the USA, China, Russia, and India had the same proportion of mothers leading their most powerful institutions as they do in the population (40%), we would expect to see 46 more mothers in the top jobs in the USA, 55 more in India, and 58 more in Russia and China.

 Since the Motherhood+Public Power Index was launched in 2015, there has been no progress in the proportion of women with children among the most powerful leaders.
 In fact, the rate in the USA has fallen from 14% in 2015 to 11% in 2019.
 The even lower rates across China, Russia, and India speak to the steep barriers to leadership women with children still face in the most powerful countries in the world.